Adding Catalyst 9800 Wireless Controller and Access Points to Dashboard

 Every access point that joins a monitored wireless controller is automatically added to a network as specified in the Organize APs section, when the wireless controller was originally added to a network.
 If the access points eventually lose communication with the wireless controller they’ll appear as offline on the dashboard.

-In scenarios when you know the AP will never join the wireless controller back, like access points physically removed from the network, you can manually remove them from the dashboard.
+In scenarios when you know the AP will never reconnect with the wireless controller, such as when access points are physically removed from the network, you can manually remove them from the dashboard.
 To do so, follow these steps: